spring/summer 2006, no. 7

 Irwin Silverman:

-All of my answers are in my (in press) review of Smith's book below
+All of my answers are in my (in press) review of Smith's book — below —The truth about lying:

 Review of Smith, D.L., Why We Lie, N.Y: St. Martin's Press, 2004.